Copyright © Giulia Skye 2021

 “And if he doesn’t?”

-Sebastian shrugged, though his eyes didn’t look as certain.
-“We do our best to ignore it and move on.”
+Sebastian shrugged, a trace of uncertainty in his eyes.
+“The best practice is to ignore it and move on.”

 “He looked slimy.”

 “Yeah, I got that impression too, but what could he possible say about us?
 That we’re dating?
 That’s the whole point of you being here.”
-The weight of his gaze on the side of her face made her study those seagulls again.
+The weight of his gaze on the side of her face had her studying those seagulls again.
 “Only three people on this entire planet know about our arrangement.
 I won’t tell anyone, and I know Jimmy wouldn’t either.”

 He was smiling quite pleasantly—very pleasantly, in fact.
-His blue eyes twinkled with charm and self-assurance, but Helen caught the warning nonetheless.
+His blue eyes twinkling with charm and self-assurance, but Helen caught the warning nonetheless.

 “I won’t tell anyone about it either.
 I promise.”
 She locked eyes with him, but her words clearly weren’t enough.
 She looked down to see what he held in his hands.